Last Reviewed on February 10, 2021 by Alice Pien, MD & Asher Milgrom, PhD

 - See examples of EM rashes

-(The signs of Lyme disease that appear weeks to months after tick bite)
+(These typically appear weeks to months after a tick bite)

 1. Severe headaches and neck stiffness